luismmontielg/play2-cloudfront/README.md

 # Cloudfront module for play 2

 Cloudfront enables to set up a CDN easily.
 This module helps to integrate your Cloudfront CDN with play.
+It also allows to point to specific URLs for particular files when you want to serve them from other CDNs.

 ## Setting up with sbt